autocontracts/permissioned-blocks/whitepaper.md

 Permissioned Blocks extends the IPFS protocol with a security layer that protects the statechain from unauthorised access.

 Resolving the statechain requires both authentication and authorisation of the requestor.
-That is, authentication that a message sent by a requstor for requesting statecahin information is authentic, and verificaton that the requestor is authorised to access the statechain.
+That is, authentication that a message sent by a requester for requesting statechain information is authentic, and verification that the requestor is authorised to access the statechain.

 - <b> Authentication</b> - occurs by harnessing the blockchain's cryptography features.
 A requestor proves the authenticity of a message  by attaching a digital signature to the message being sent.
 The digital signature is produced and validated using the requestor's blockchain.
 - <b> Authorisation</b> - occurs through verification that the requestor is authorised to access the statechain information.
-This is performed by quering the smart contract linked to the statechain.
+This is performed by querying the smart contract linked to the statechain.
 The smart contract stores a mapping of blockchain accounts to permissions.
 The permissions are capabilities to access the statechain and to execute smart contract functions.

 <p align="center">
 <img src="/images/authentication_authorisation.png">